Partial hospitalization and intensive outpatient services for substance use disorders

 The term "medical necessity" is used to mean care that is determined to be effective, appropriate and necessary to treat a given patient's disorder.
 To determine medical necessity for partial hospitalization and intensive outpatient treatment, the Priority Health Behavioral Health department relies on InterQual® Behavioral Health criteria and Priority Health medical policies:

-Members/participants/beneficiaries must meet InterQual® Behavioral Health medical necessity criteria for partial hospitalization and intensive outpatient programs.
+Members must meet InterQual® Behavioral Health medical necessity criteria for partial hospitalization.

 We also require ongoing clinical reviews to ensure that the member continues to meet medical necessity criteria for treatment.